William Hartnell: Doctor Who

 Hartnell described his character the Doctor as "a wizard", and "a cross between the Wizard of Oz and Father Christmas".
 According to William Russell, Hartnell deliberately became occasionally tongue-tied and stumbled over words.

-According to some of his colleagues on Doctor Who, Hartnell could be a difficult person to work with, though others, Russell and Peter Purves, and the producer Lambert, spoke glowingly of him.
-Among the more caustic accounts, Nicholas Courtney and Wills have accused Hartnell of being racist or anti-Semitic.
-According to his granddaughter Jessica Carney, who wrote his biography, Hartnell could be very bigoted and often came out with xenophobic comments but "all those loudly expressed opinions were contradicted by his behaviour on a personal level".
-Hartnell adored Carole Ann Ford and Lambert, both Jewish, and had great respect for Hussein, who is Indian.
-According to Val Speyer, although Hartnell claimed not to like foreigners, "as one of his greatest friends on the show was half Greek and half Maltese, I didn't see how this could figure.
+According to some of his colleagues on Doctor Who, Hartnell could be a difficult person to work with; among the more caustic accounts, Nicholas Courtney and Wills described Hartnell as being racist and antisemitic.
+Hussein stated that Hartnell was homophobic, but also said "I never allowed him to think of me as anything other than a director".
+They enjoyed a good working relationship and Hussein developed a "great affection" for Hartnell; Hussein said Hartnell was upset when Hussein left the show.
+Hartnell's granddaughter, Jessica Carney, wrote that Hartnell was very bigoted and often made xenophobic comments but that "all those loudly expressed opinions were contradicted by his behaviour on a personal level".
+Val Speyer said that while Hartnell claimed not to like foreigners, "as one of his greatest friends on the show was half Greek and half Maltese, I didn't see how this could figure.
 However, if he liked someone, they weren't a foreigner, they were a friend!"

-Hartnell's deteriorating health (he suffered from undiagnosed arteriosclerosis) began to affect his ability to learn his lines, with the problem increasing as his time on the series progressed.
-In addition, he had a poor relationship with a new production team on the series following the departure of Lambert.
-He left Doctor Who in 1966.
-When he departed the producer of the show came up with the idea that, since the Doctor is an alien, he could transform himself physically, thereby renewing himself.
-Hartnell suggested the actor who should play the new Doctor, stating that "There's only one man in England who can take over, and that's Patrick Troughton."
-In the fourth episode of the serial The Tenth Planet the First Doctor regenerates into Troughton's Second Doctor.
+Hartnell's deteriorating health (undiagnosed arteriosclerosis) began to affect his ability to learn his lines, with the problem increasing as his time on the series progressed.
+In addition, he had a poor relationship with Lambert's successor John Wiles, who resigned from the role after barely six months.
+The producer role was then given to Innes Lloyd who, with new story editor Gerry Davis, developed the idea that since the Doctor was an alien, he could transform himself physically, enabling the production to recast the lead role.
+Hartnell left Doctor Who in 1966.
+Hartnell himself suggested his successor; "There's only one man in England who can take over, and that's Patrick Troughton."
+Hartnell departed the show in the serial The Tenth Planet where the First Doctor regenerates into Troughton's Second Doctor.

-Hartnell reprised the role of the Doctor in Doctor Who during the tenth anniversary story The Three Doctors (1972–73).
+Hartnell reprised the role in the tenth anniversary story The Three Doctors, broadcast from December 1972 to January 1973.
 When Hartnell's wife Heather found out about his planned involvement, she informed the show's crew that his failing memory and weakening health would prevent him from starring in the special.
 An agreement was made between the crew and Heather that Hartnell would sit down during the shoot and read his lines from cue cards.
-His appearance in this story was his final piece of work as an actor due to his declining health.
+His appearance in the story was his final piece of work as an actor due to his declining health.

-Many of Hartnell's episodes are missing from the archives as a result of the then-standard practice of discarding old shows.
+As a result of the then-standard practice of discarding old recordings in order to make room for newer ones, 44 of Hartnell's 134 episodes are missing from the archives, although audio recordings exist of all episodes.